qbolt/webdev-discord-bot/README.md

 This changes the hiearchy of your set roles.
 Edit as needed with correct role commands.

-Lastly, you need to make a small change to config.json:
+Lastly, you need to make a file called config.json and add the following:
 {
     "BOT_TOKEN": "YOUR_BOT_TOKEN_HERE"
 }